goabstract/Marketing-for-Engineers/README.md

 * [Do Things that Don't Scale](http://paulgraham.com/ds.html) by Paul Graham.
 He is a co-founder of Y Combinator, computer scientist, investor, and entrepreneur.
 Paul shows how such popular companies as Stripe, Airbnb or Facebook got their first users.
 It's more philosophical read for helping your brain to think in the right direction.
 * [How to Grow Your Startup on a $0 Marketing Budget](https://producthabits.com/how-to-grow-your-startup-on-a-0-marketing-budget/) by Hiten Shah.
 It highlights a bunch of ideas to try.
 * [How Product Hunt Got First 2,000 Users Doing Things That Don’t Scale](https://www.fastcompany.com/3024472/how-we-got-our-first-2000-users-doing-things-that-dont-scale) by amazing [Ryan Hoover](https://twitter.com/rrhoover), co-founder of Product Hunt.
+* [How we got from $0 to $75,000 MRR with zero marketing budget](https://medium.com/lifecycle-marketing/how-we-got-from-0-to-75-000-mrr-with-zero-marketing-budget-b20101b09a76) by Sergei Gusev.
+Good example on geting sales for a tangible product via sending free samples to the market influencers.
 * [How We Got Our First 100 Paying Customers in 24 Hours](https://www.groovehq.com/blog/startup-first-paying-customers) by Alex Turnbull, Groove founder.
 * [Comment Marketing: How to Earn Benefits from Community Participation](https://moz.com/blog/comment-marketing-how-to-earn-benefits-from-community-participation-whiteboard-friday) by Rand Fishkin.
 You can gain attention to your company via sharing meaningful opinions and thoughts.
 Rand Fishkin made an excellent 9 minutes how-to video on it!
 * [Hacking the Press: Clever Ways to Get Free Press Coverage with Zero Budget](https://www.shopify.com/blog/15973132-hacking-the-press-clever-ways-to-get-free-press-coverage-with-zero-budget) by Tucker Schreiber from Shopify.
 Although the post has some focus on online-shops, it gives a solid overview of getting free press coverage.
 * [Referral Marketing](https://www.referralsaasquatch.com/comprehensive-referral-marketing-guide/) and [Mobile Referral Marketing](https://www.referralsaasquatch.com/ultimate-guide-to-mobile-referral-marketing/) can work perfect!
 For inspiration check these [51 Best Referral Program Examples of 2016](https://www.referralsaasquatch.com/ultimate-guide-to-mobile-referral-marketing/).
 These exellent posts were prepared by Brandon Gains.
 * [5 Low-Cost Guerrilla Marketing Tactics](https://www.shopify.com/blog/116564869-5-low-cost-guerrilla-marketing-tactics-to-grow-your-business-offline) via Braveen Kumar. :monkey: Direct offline exposure via foot traffic would suit physical products and brave founders.
-* [Use free products for lead generation](https://blog.clearbit.com/how-were-using-free-tools-to-engage-developers/) when you have difficult tool with many use cases.
+* [Use free software products for lead generation](https://blog.clearbit.com/how-were-using-free-tools-to-engage-developers/) when you have difficult tool with many use cases.
 It's a great way to show benefits of your main offering and increase brand awareness.
 This post shows how to sell Clearbit API-solution via free valuable & easy-to-use tools.
 You can invest your time and make some free stuff as well — UI kits, browser extensions, open source tools.

 We used many free marketing channels.